martanunesdea/martanunesdea.github.io/content/raspberry-pi-security.md

 ## Disable default pi user from logging in via ssh

-(ie. in my case “lemontart”).
+(ie. in my case “myusername”).
 Followed the below steps ([docs](https://www.raspberrypi.com/documentation/computers/configuration.html#make-sudo-require-a-password) on 29/08):

 You can also **allow** or **deny** specific users by altering the `sshd` configuration.